A positive characterization of rational maps: Obstructions

 For $p=1$, we do not have a $p$-length in the same way; instead, a $1$-conformal graph is a weighted graph, and when joining them in parallel we add the weights.

 \begin{definition} A \emph{$p$-conformal multi-curve} $A = (C, \alpha, c)$ on a space~$X$ is a multi-curve $c \co C \to \Gamma$, together with a $p$-conformal structure~$\alpha$ on~$C$.
+(We will sometimes allow punning and write the domain of the map~$c$ as~$A$.)
 The \emph{join} $\Join_p(A)$ is obtained by deleting components of~$C$ whose image is null-homotopic or torsion in~$\pi_1(X)$ and replacing components of~$C$ whose images are parallel (up to homotopy) by a single component so that \begin{itemize} \item for $p>1$, the new $p$-length is the $p$-harmonic sum of the constituent $p$-lengths and \item for $p=1$, the new weight is the (ordinary) sum of the constituent weights. \end{itemize}

 If $\pi \co X_1 \to X_0$ is a covering map and~$A$ is a $p$-conformal multi-curve on~$X_0$, we have the usual \emph{pull-back} $\pi^* A$, a $p$-conformal multi-curve on~$X_1$.
 If $\phi \co X_1 \to X_0$ is a map and $A = (C, \alpha, c)$ is a $p$-conformal multi-curve on~$X_1$, the \emph{push-forward} $\phi_* A$ is $\Join_p(C, \alpha, \phi \circ c)$.